cruise-automation/fwanalyzer/Readme.md

 - `File` : string, the full path of the file
 - `Script` :string, the full path of the script
+- `ScriptOptions` : string array (optionl), arguments to pass to the script
 - `Name` : string, (optional) the key name

 - `Desc` : string, (optional) description